In this article:

 β Are acorns, chestnuts, and mushrooms really dangerous for dogs?

 As a rule of thumb: From about 15 to 17Β°C water temperature, most dog breeds can swim without hesitation.
 Below 10Β°C, it becomes problematic for most.
 Important: The water temperature in autumn is often much colder than the air temperature.
-A quick dip is usually not a problem β long swims in cold water can lead to muscle cramps, hypothermia, and the painful limber tail.
+A quick dip is usually not a problem β long swimming in cold water can lead to muscle cramps, hypothermia, and the painful limber tail.

 β My dog takes forever to dry.
 What helps?